ruby-mutiny/metamorpher/README.md

 The primary data structure used for [rewriting](#rewriters) and for [matching](#matchers) is a term.
 A term is a tree (i.e., an acyclic graph).
 The nodes of the tree are either:

 * Literal - a node of the abstract-syntax tree of a program.
-* Variable - a named node, which is bound to a subterm (subtree) during matching
+* Variable - a named node, which is bound to a subterm (subtree) during matching.
-* Greedy variable - a variable that is bound to a set of subterms during matching
+* Greedy variable - a variable that is bound to a set of subterms during matching.
-* Derivation - a placeholder node, which is replaced during rewriting
+* Derivation - a placeholder node, which is replaced during rewriting.

 To simplify the construction of terms, metamorpher provides the `Metamorpher::Builder` class: